athensbird/pwa-studio/packages/upward-spec/README.md

 ### Edge Definition, Not Service Orchestration

 A common solution to the problem of business logic that exists across multiple services is [service orchestration][service orchestration], but a service orchestrator is a separate program with foreknowledge of the workflows that exist, and an imperative programming paradigm that enforces the workflows.
-UPDOG more closely resembles [service choreography][service choreography]
+UPWARD more closely resembles [service choreography][service choreography]

 ![12-factor resource diagram: 12factor.net](http://localhost:8080/unified_graph.png)